Allipsa1Vanani/CODTECH-Task1/README.md

 - **CSS**: For styling and layout design.
 - **JavaScript**: For implementing the temperature conversion logic and interactivity.
 - **Google Cloud Storage**: For hosting the static website.

+### Deployment
+Host the static website on Google Cloud Storage for public access.

+### Outcome
+Demonstrate the integration of cloud hosting with interactive static web applications.